brunnoguim/Memory-Game/README.md

-# Memory-Game
-Simple memory game that I made to practice js (while also entertaining my gf with it's cards and sound effects)

 # Future Changes (maybe?)
 - Add random generated positions for the cards (although my gf really liked the experience, currently there's not much replayability to this)